 Blog posts are natural homes for long-tail keywords.
 As you write in an in-depth way about your industry, you end up including those keywords organically as part of the process - as opposed to jamming the keywords into existing content.
 This pleases both the SEO powers-that-be and your readers.

 Internal links are an easy way to boost your site’s SEO rankings, and blogs are a natural location for high-quality internal links.
 Google uses the number of internal links pointing to a page and the anchor text associated with that link to help determine that page’s topic and relative importance.
 Also, using your blog to link to more significant pages on your website (like your Our Services page) will transfer authority back to that more significant page.
 Higher authority helps to improve your website search engine results.

-Speaking of higher authority, backlinks - or external links back to your site- are another important tool you can use to increase your site’s authority.
+Speaking of higher authority, backlinks - external links back to your site- are another important tool you can use to increase your site’s authority.
 Just like internal pages transfer authority back to your site, so do external websites.
 Backlinks are particularly important when the site linking to your content has a higher domain authority than your own.
-They can also be a little tricky to obtain.
-There are a few different approaches to convincing other sites to link to your content, but all of them require that your site has content worth linking to.
+Unfortunately, they can also be a little tricky to obtain.
+There are a few different approaches to build backlinks, but all of them require that your site has content worth linking to.